top of page

 You’ve probably used products running on a harness without realizing it.

-Claude Code doesn’t just write code, it manages your filesystem, executes terminal commands, tracks context across a long session, and coordinates multi-step development workflows.
+Claude Code doesn’t just write code; it manages your filesystem, executes terminal commands, tracks context across a long session, and coordinates multi-step development workflows.
 That’s a harness.

-OpenAI Codex does something similar, it combines model reasoning with controlled code execution to handle tasks that a plain chat interface would get wrong or leave incomplete.
+OpenAI Codex does something similar.
+It combines model reasoning with controlled code execution to handle tasks that a plain chat interface would get wrong or leave incomplete.

-And there is Hermes, Openclaw, Opencode etc.
+And there is Hermes, OpenClaw, Opencode, etc.

-Building One, What It Actually Involves
+Building One: What It Actually Involves

-If you’re curious what it looks like in practice to build a harness, two areas are worth understanding: the permission layer and the memory layer.
+If you’re curious about what it looks like in practice to build a harness, two areas are worth understanding: the permission layer and the memory layer.
 They’re where most of the real design decisions live.

 The permission layer is essentially a policy engine that sits between the model’s requests and actual execution.
-Every tool the agent can use has a defined scope, what it can read, what it can write, what it can call.
+Every tool the agent can use has a defined scope: what it can read, what it can write, and what it can call.
 Actions that fall outside that scope are blocked.
 Actions above a certain risk threshold require explicit human approval before they execute.
 Building this well means thinking carefully about what your agent should be able to do, not just what it can do.

 The memory layer is trickier than it sounds.
-You’re not just saving conversation history, you’re deciding what state is worth persisting, how to retrieve the right context at the right moment, and how to prevent the agent from being confused by stale information.
+You’re not just saving conversation history; you’re deciding what state is worth persisting, how to retrieve the right context at the right moment, and how to prevent the agent from being confused by stale information.
 Tools like vector databases, session stores, and structured checkpoints all play a role depending on the complexity of the task.

 Neither of these is solved by picking a better model.
 They’re engineering problems.
 And they’re increasingly where the interesting work is happening.

 If you’re looking for information on “AI Harness” and end up on Harness.io, don’t worry, it’s just a mix-up.
 Harness.io is actually a platform for DevOps, helping with things like continuous integration and delivery, feature flags, and managing cloud costs.
 It’s a good tool, but it’s not what we’re discussing here.
-We’re talking about an idea, a design pattern, that helps turn a model into something useful, not a company or a specific platform.
+We’re talking about an idea, a design pattern that helps turn a model into something useful, not a company or a specific platform.
 The name might be the same, but the topic is completely different.

-What really counts is the foundation beneath everything, the part that makes AI reliable and trustworthy.
+What really counts is the foundation beneath everything—the part that makes AI reliable and trustworthy.
 This is what allows us to confidently assign tasks to an AI agent and then step back, knowing that it will handle them properly.
 It’s the key to making AI a truly useful tool in the real world, where we can trust it to get things done without needing constant supervision.

 Official Resources